I often get asked whether I recommend buying a fixer upper in Italy or if it is better to buy a key ready property.

 Hiring a manager

 A possible solution to this problem that I often get pitched is that you can hire a local project manager to oversee the project.
 This can be better than having an un-managed site but is seldom a good solution.
 Most project leaders are expensive to hire.
 This is not unreasonable since it takes time and skill to project manage.
 Something they need to be compensated for.
 It is not unusual that adding a project manager will add an extra 10-15% to the project cost.
 Many project managers will charge you a percentage of the total cost for their service. (often 10%) A manager that gets paid like this have no incentive to keep your cost down.
-They earn more the more money that is spent and will therefor not try to keep the price down.
+They earn more the more money that is spent and will therefor not try to keep the cost down.

 There is also no guarantee that a site managed by a project manager will turn out any different than a site with just the contractor there.
 The project manager might also neglect your project and prioritize other projects he works on.